What is Rotary?

 After completing the fourth meeting, you should fill out our application.
 The link is below, but please carefully consider these requirements and expectations before doing so.

-- Members pay $150 for dues every six months.
+- Members pay USD$150 for dues every six months.
 Timely payment of dues is expected for everyone.
-We also offer the option to pay monthly at $28/month.
+We also offer the option to pay monthly at USD$28/month.

 - Members are expected to engage in club activities whenever possible.
 Those living in or near Silicon Valley will have multiple opportunities to join in social and service events.
 All members can join in the recordings of programs as participants to converse with and ask questions of our speakers.

 - Members are expected to be comfortable with internet and collaborative tools.
-We use Google Hangouts and Drive extensively, so it is necessary to have a Google account in order to take part in video conferences and share documents and other files.
-We also use Facebook for internal networking and group discussions.
+We use Zoom Video Conference and Google Drive extensively, so it is necessary to have a Google account in order to take part in video conferences and share documents and other files.
+We also use a private members-only Facebook Group for internal networking and group discussions.

 - Members are expected to be patient with online communication.
 When content in a meeting or email seems strange or offensive, members are expected to ask clarifying questions rather than responding directly to something that the person posting the given content might not have meant.
 In short, it is better to ask than to react.